Thompson Sampling for Combinatorial Semi-Bandits: Experiments

 \section{Experiments}

-We conduct some preliminary experiments to empirically evaluate the performance of CTS versus CUCB and C-KL-UCB.
-The reason that we choose C-KL-UCB is that: a) in classical MAB model, KL-UCB behaves better than UCB; b) similar with TS, it is also a policy based on Bayesian Rule.
+We conduct some preliminary experiments to empirically evaluate the performance of CTS versus CUCB, C-KL-UCB and ESCB.
+The reason that we choose C-KL-UCB is that: a) in classical MAB model, KL-UCB behaves better than UCB; b) similar with TS, it is also a policy based on Bayes' rule.
 We also make simulations on CUCB and C-KL-UCB with chosen parameters, represented by CUCB-m and C-KL-UCB-m.
 In CUCB, we choose the confidence radius to be $\rad_i(t) = \sqrt{3\log t\over 2N_i(t)}$, while in CUCB-m, it is $\sqrt{\log t\over 2N_i(t)}$.
-In C-KL-UCB we choose $f(t) = \log t + 2\log \log t$, while in C-KL-UCB-m it is $\log t$.
+In C-KL-UCB we choose $f(t) = \log t + 2\log \log t$ (and the KL-upper confidence bound is given by $\argmax_{q} N_i(t)KL(\hat{\mu}_i(t), q) \le f(t)$), while in C-KL-UCB-m it is $\log t$.
 Those chosen parameters in CUCB-m and C-KL-UCB-m make them behave better, but lack performance analysis.